 The only way to really know what your readers like is to, well…ask them.

-1. Make small changes on Facebook copy
+1. Make small changes to your Facebook post headline, image, and copy

 You might want to test a few aspects of your post, such as your headline, description, caption, and image.
-The key here is to focus on one variable at a time, and avoid the temptation to cram all of your options into one test.
+The key here is to focus on one variable at a time and avoid the temptation to cram all of your options into one test.

 For example, say you want to test two different headlines.
-Posts A and B should have the same description, caption, and image; they should only differ by headline.
+Posts A and B should have the same description, caption, and image; they should only differ by the headline.
 If they differ in other ways, you won’t really know which aspect of the post people were responding to.

 Once you know which variation worked better, you can use it to craft better copy going forward.
 Meaning, your A/B tests won’t just help you make the most of one post, but of future posts as well.